 CMVs constitute 20 percent of the interstate traffic through Missouri and represent a sizable portion of the American economy.
 Because of the enormous difference in size between tractor-trailers and passenger cars, accidents between the two often result in devastating damages or even death.
 In most accidents involving both cars and large trucks, the driver of the passenger vehicle has at least partially caused the collision through inattention or a lack of care around tractor-trailers.

 Motorists should never take chances around tractor-trailers.
-Large trucks require large room.
+Large trucks require a large room.
 “Please don’t risk your life by driving aggressively around big trucks,” said MoDOT assistant to the state highway and traffic engineer Jon Nelson.
 “Please be patient and pay attention.”

 Because maneuvering a passenger vehicle in the presence of a tractor-trailer is even more difficult for young, inexperienced drivers, the Commercial Vehicle Safety Alliance has created a program called “Teens and Trucks.”
 Through this program, young drivers can learn how a CMV differs from a car, how to navigate safely around tractor-trailers, and the hazards of distracted driving.